This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - export ready

-Export ready refers to carlots which meet the following criteria:
+Export ready refers to carlots of wheat which meet the following criteria:

 - The lot must meet the commercially clean specifications for the grade